 If you’ve been paying a friend, relative or neighbor to manage your duplex, are you planning on sending them a W-2 at the end of the year?

-Minnesota state law requires anyone being compensated for managing a property either be a waged employee of the duplex owners, have a real estate salesperson’s license, or work for a management company that has a real estate license.
+Minnesota state law requires anyone being compensated for managing a property to either be a waged employee of the duplex owners, have a real estate salesperson’s license, or work for a management company that has a real estate license.

 Don’t ask me why, but property managers cannot be classified as independent contractors.
 I’ve asked a number of legal and tax professionals, and no one seems to have a definitive answer.
 Perhaps it’s due to the regularity of the work they do for duplex owners.